plicease/Archive-Libarchive-XS/README.md

 ## archive\_read\_new

 Allocates and initializes a archive object suitable for reading from an archive.
-Returns an instance of [Archive::Libarchive::XS::archive](https://metacpan.org/pod/Archive::Libarchive::XS::archive)
+Returns an instance of [Archive::Libarchive::XS::archive](https://metacpan.org/pod/Archive::Libarchive::XS::archive), which can be passed into any function documented here with a <$archive> argument.

 TODO: handle the unusual circumstance when this would return C NULL pointer.